Ducky-Chickens/bangazon-API-sprint1/README.md

 - Example:
  ```
 {
+"department_id": [INT],
 "dept_name": "[TEXT]",
 "supervisor_id": [INT],
 "budget": [INT]
 }
 ```
- - _PATCH_: update the info on a specific deparmtnet by running a PATCH call to http://localhost:8080/departments/{departmentID}
+ - _PATCH_: update the info on a specific deparmtnet by running a PATCH call to http://localhost:8080/departments

 Running a PATCH requires that you submit the desired column and value to be edited.
 Example: